Why 4-point measurements?Latest updated: June 2, 2023

 Figure 1: Difference between 2 and 4-point measurements

-If the instrument is in galvanostatic mode, using a 2-point measurement connection, R1 and R3 resistors induce an additional ohmic drop: the voltage measured is not the one of the cell, but the one resulting from the the addition of the 3 resistors.
+If the instrument is in galvanostatic mode, using a 2-point measurement connection, R1 and R3 resistors induce an additional ohmic drop: the voltage measured is not the one of the cell, but the one resulting from the addition of the 3 resistors.
 If the instrument is in potentiostatic mode, the specified voltage is applied to the system (R1 + R2 + R3), and not to the cell.

 On the other hand, 4-points measurements allow users to avoid these issues.
-The measurement or regulation is directly done on the cell itself.
+The measurement or regulation is directly performed on the cell itself.
 Result differences between both connection mode can be seen on Fig. 2.

 Figure 2: Nyquist diagram showing the impact of the ohmic drop induced by a 2-point measurement.

 It can be seen that the connection interface adds an additional resistance of around 2 mΩ, which induces a shift of the blue curve to the right on the Nyquist diagram.

 The CCH-1 potentiostat accessory is a coin holder designed for 20 and 24 mm coin cells, with a maximum thickness of 3.2 mm.
 Its 4 point connection provides low connection impedance, necessary for accurate AC and DC tests.
 The CCH-8 is also available as it is a 8-position coin holder alternative to the CCH-1.